WallStreetMojo

 3. If it is not an integer, it is truncated.

 4. The result of the REPT function cannot be longer than 32,767 characters.
-Else the REPT formula returns #VALUE! indicating an error with the value.
+Else, the REPT formula returns #VALUE!
+Error indicating an error with the value.

-This has been a guide to REPT Function in Excel.
-Here we discuss the REPT formula and how to use it in excel along with examples and a downloadable excel template.
-You may also look at these useful functions in excel –
+This article is a guide to the REPT Function in Excel.
+Here, we discuss the REPT formula and how to use it in Excel, along with examples and a downloadable Excel template.
+You may also look at these useful functions in Excel: -

 • FLOOR Function Excel